As a multidisciplinary creative, my recent major projects include:

 Experimental ran from 31/8/20 to 7/9/20 and offered an online, Zoom based writing retreat to fourteen d/Deaf and disabled writers.
 It was curated by myself, and produced by Spread the Word.
-Experimental offered a full programme across poetry, fiction, and creative non-fiction, of including a workshop in each genre led by myself, masterclasses (from Raymond Antrobus, Anne Finger and Elsa Sjunnesson), readings (from Khairani Barokka, Sara Nović and Kayla Whaley), and industry sessions on poetry, agents, and publishing.
+Experimental offered a full mentoring programme across poetry, fiction, and creative non-fiction, of including a workshop in each genre led by myself, masterclasses (from Raymond Antrobus, Anne Finger and Elsa Sjunnesson), readings (from Khairani Barokka, Sara Nović and Kayla Whaley), and industry sessions on poetry, agents, and publishing.

 Participants described it as: